Cool for the Summer: Composition and release

 Demi Lovato co-wrote "Cool for the Summer" with Alexander Erik Kronlund, Savan Kotecha, and its producers Ali Payami and Max Martin—who also handled programming.
 It was recorded at MXM Studios in Los Angeles (USA) and Wolf Cousins Studios in Stockholm, Sweden.
 The song was mixed by Serban Ghenea and mastered by Tom Coyne.
 Payami played the guitars, percussion, and keyboards.
 Lovato said the track is "an awesome representation of where I'm headed", and "I think for so many years, I cared too much about what people thought.
 Now I can just be who I am.
 I can be open."
 She told Elvis Duran in a radio interview: "After kind of being put in a corner of talking about so many things in my past, I just want to talk about sexy time and fun things!"
 On June 25, 2015, Lovato announced that "Cool for the Summer" would be released on July 1 that year.
 The song was leaked the day before its official release.

 "Cool for the Summer" runs for 3 minutes and 34 seconds.
-It is a pop and pop rock song with a rock edge and an electronic pop rock arrangement running through a synthesized beat with electric guitar riffs.
+It is a electropop and pop rock song with a rock edge and an electronic pop rock arrangement running through a synthesized beat with electric guitar riffs.
 NME editor Nick Levine praised the song's style, describing it as a "massive EDM-tinged-tinged pop banger with lyrics hinting at an exploratory same-sex tryst".
 According to Lovato, "'Cool for the Summer' is basically your go-to party anthem song.
 It's definitely more grown up than my other singles I've released.
 It's sexy, it's fun."
 She later said she could "kind of bring attention to people's sexuality, taking away the stigma and the shame of wanting to try things", and called the track a "sexy pop song" that could "inspire people to be themselves".
 Lovato added, "I know it was an awesome journey for me to be able to put that out in front of the world and not feel ashamed about it."

 The song's theme is sexual experimentation with a female lover during summertime; it was noted for being more sexually suggestive than Lovato's previous releases, garnering comparisons with Katy Perry's song "I Kissed a Girl".
 Tharadjyne Orisma of United Press International wrote that the song "makes some pretty racy suggestions".
 The track's ambient production consists of a melodic piano introduction, which is followed by a buzzing synth beat accompanied by guitar riffs in the chorus.
 According to the sheet music published by Kobalt Music Publishing America, Inc on the website Musicnotes.com, "Cool for the Summer" is in the key of C minor and is set in a 4/4 time signature at a moderate tempo of 114 beats per minute.
 On the recording, Lovato's vocal range spans from the low note of B♭3 to the high note of F5, while the music follows the chord progression of A♭maj7 – Fm – Cm – E♭/B♭.